fniessink/toisto/README.md

 levels = A1 A2 B1
 ```

 Note that not all words and phrases have a language level associated with them.
-This means that specifying `levels = A1 A2 B1 B2 C1 C2` will cause Toisto to load only words and phrases with a language level.
+This means that specifying `levels = A1 A2 B1 B2 C1 C2` will cause Toisto to load only words and phrases with a known language level.

 #### How to configure a different mp3 player